AnilKumarYogi/Query-Search-App/README.md

 # Project Overview

 This React.js application is a user query search tool that enables users to filter and display data in a table format.
 The mock data is generated using [Mockaroo](https://www.mockaroo.com/), and the user can perform queries based on the first name, last name, and gender columns.
-All the rows are displayed initialy when user is yet to make a query.
+All the rows are displayed initialy when the user is yet to make a query.

 ## **Features**